Wellbeing

 Senior School Mentors meet regularly with students, both collectively and individually, in small Mentor Groups of approximately 10 – 12 students.

 Topics discussed include stress management, healthy habits, relationship building, and study strategies.
-Plus as one-on-one conversations about each student’s progress, and any issues relating to their wellbeing and academic progress.
+As part of one-on-one conversations, any issues relating to their wellbeing and academic progress can also be addressed.

 Mentors are key contacts for parents regarding their child's social, emotional and academic wellbeing.
 Effective mentoring relies on building strong connections between staff, students and parents, and our Mentors are committed to knowing each student; knowing their interests, strengths, weaknesses, and academic goals and outcomes.